 Now that we have the history of out the way, let’s dig into the benefits that continuous improvement can offer your organization.

 When you empower all levels of your organization to improve, they will come up with creative solutions to solving pain-points that they experience on a daily basis.
 It’s impossible for the executives to understand all the issues inside the organization, that’s why you need to get everyone involved.
-This is especially true if you’re new to managing a team.
+This is especially true if you’re a new manager.

 This broad range of experience can help optimize existing process (and create new ways to improve productivity).